Before you begin

 Step 1: Provide Druva inSync permissions to access Exchange Online data

-To protect and backup Exchange Online data, Druva inSync requires authorization from Office 365.
+To protect and backup Exchange Online data, Druva inSync requires authorization from Microsoft 365.
 Also, the Druva inSync Cloud administrator must accept the required permissions to access Exchange Online data.

-To establish the connection with Office 365 and provide required permissions to Druva inSync:
+To establish the connection with Microsoft 365 and provide required permissions to Druva inSync:

-After you accept the permissions, Druva inSync gets connected to Office 365 and can access data of all users in your organization.
+After you accept the permissions, Druva inSync gets connected to Microsoft 365 and can access data of all users in your organization.

-After the Office 365 app is configured, you can view the configuration details at the Manage Cloud App Accounts page.
+After the Microsoft 365 is configured, you can view the configuration details at the Manage Cloud App Accounts page.

 You can use the Verify Configuration option to check if Druva inSync can access your users.

 - On the inSync Management Console menu bar, click Data Sources > Cloud Apps.

 2. On the Manage Cloud Apps page, select a Cloud App, and then click Verify Configuration.